vkarhune/finimom/README.md

 ## Further details

 Further examples are given in the articles.
+Please report any bugs or unexpected behaviour to <ville.karhunen@oulu.fi>.